cloudify-cosmo/getcloudify.org/source/guide/3.2/workflows-authoring.md

 title: Authoring Guide
 category: Workflows
 publish: true
-abstract: "A guide to authoring Cloudify Workflows"
+abstract: A guide to authoring Cloudify Workflows
-pageord: 200
+pageord: 700
 ---

 {%summary%}This guide explains how to create your own custom workflows{%endsummary%}